 What bit bio does

-bit bio is a spin-out from the University of Cambridge which develops proprietary technologies for the efficient and consistent reprogramming of human cells used in research, drug discovery, and cell therapy.
+A spin-out from the University of Cambridge, bit bio develops proprietary technologies for the efficient and consistent reprogramming of human cells used in research, drug discovery, and cell therapy.

 Chief executive Mark Kotter says that cell therapy has potential in the treatment of cancer, but that research is being slowed by the limited availability of human cells to test on.